GlysVenture/metamake/README.md

  - Includes are in ./include -> Includes in src or outside?

- - Windows / wsl implementation
+ - Windows implementation??? (use wsl people!)

- - in make all remove run

  - multiple binaries?

- - only binary project avilable now -> lib project structure?
+ - only binary project available now -> lib project structure?

 ## Ressources